We are big fans of taking road trips. Especially when traveling with kids and grandparents around the USA.

-As a travelling family we can’t rate them highly enough as a memorable travel experience.
-They are just so practical and cost effective.
+We can’t rate road trips highly enough as a memorable travel experience.

 We love the freedom of hitting the open road, being able to SLOW travel and have the flexibility to do what we want, when we want.